-- 25.2.1 This rule 25.2 applies where - (i) the Contract is within scope; - (ii) the proposed variation is within the approved budget for the project; - (iii) variations of the type proposed were contemplated at the time the original procurement exercise was carried out; - (iv) the variation is permitted under the terms and conditions of the Contract; and - (v) Rule 25.1 does not apply. - 25.2.2 Where rule 25.2 applies then decisions to make any variations to the Contract shall be made by:
+25.2.1 This rule 25.2 applies where

+- (i) the Contract is within scope; - (ii) the proposed variation is within the approved budget for the project;

+- (iii) variations of the type proposed were contemplated at the time the original procurement exercise was carried out; - (iv) the variation is permitted under the terms and conditions of the Contract; and - (v) Rule 25.1 does not apply. - 25.2.2 Where rule 25.2 applies then decisions to make any variations to the Contract shall be made by:
-D: : 1000

-Principal Officer Variation (or aggregate value of all

-variations made to the Contract) of up to

-£30,000 or 20% (whichever is deemed

-lower)

-Operational Manager Variation (or aggregate value of all

-variations made to the Contract) of

-£30,001 to £100,000

-200,001 to 2100,000

-Olaria C Office Mariatian (a. a. a

-Chief Officer Variation (or aggregate value of all

-variations made to the Contract) of

-£100,001to £250,000

-3.000,000.000

-Chief Operating Variation (or aggregate value of all

-' 55 5

-Officer variations made to the Contract) of

-Corporate Chief £250,001 to £500,000

-Officer

-Cabinet decision Variation (or aggregate value of all

-variations made to the Contract) above

-,

-£500,001
+Principal Officer Variation (or aggregate value of all variations made to the Contract) of up to £30,000 or 20% (whichever is deemed lower) Operational Manager Variation (or aggregate value of all variations made to the Contract) of £30,001 to £100,000 Chief Officer Variation (or aggregate value of all variations made to the Contract) of £100,001to £250,000 Chief Operating Officer Corporate Chief Officer Variation (or aggregate value of all variations made to the Contract) of £250,001 to £500,000 Cabinet decision Variation (or aggregate value of all variations made to the Contract) above £500,001

 - 25.2.3 For the avoidance of doubt, no variation may be made to a Contract to which this rule 25.2 applies if the proposed variation would mean the Works, Services or Goods to be added to the original Contract are substantially different in scope or type to those contemplated by the original procurement exercise or would serve to take the Contract outside the budget. - 25.3 Whether or not it is a requirement of the Contract, every variation (whether having a financial implication or not) will be authorised in writing by the Authorised Officer.
 The Authorised Officer will keep detailed records of any such variation which shall be open to inspection by the Corporate Director, Resources.
-The authorisation will be issued before the variation is placed. - 25.4 For variations approved by a Principal Officer, the Operational Manager shall monitor at least monthly the overall level of variations approved to gain assurance that they are correct and appropriate. - 25.5 As soon as it becomes known or apparent (which ever is the earlier) that the total cost of a scheme including variations will or is likely to exceed the contract sum by more than 5% or £5000, whichever is the greater, the Financial Services Group Accountant must be informed for financial monitoring purposes and may inform the Authorised Officer of any further financial requirements to be complied with.
+The authorisation will be issued before the variation is placed. - 25.4 For variations approved by a Principal Officer, the Operational Manager shall monitor at least monthly the overall level of variations approved to gain assurance that they are correct and appropriate. - 25.5 As soon as it becomes known or apparent (which ever is the earlier) that the total cost of a scheme including variations will or is likely to exceed the contract sum by more than 5% or £5000, whichever is the greater, the

+Financial Services Group Accountant must be informed for financial monitoring purposes and may inform the Authorised Officer of any further financial requirements to be complied with.
 Where the excess sum involved exceeds £50,000 a report must be prepared which must address the reasons for increased cost, an analysis of options considered to reduce cost to budget and the funding options considered to meet any budget shortfall.